rezangit/building-access-analyzer/README.md

 ## Usage

-1. Place your access control data in a CSV file named `sampleData.csv` in the project directory.
+1. Place your access control data in a CSV file in the project directory.
 The CSV should have the following columns:
    - UnitID
    - CardFirstName (used as the unit number)
    - CardLastName